Urban Life - Social integration in the Amazonas

 |Urban Lifes project_Leiza da Silva|

 I found a job and I am officially employed after registering in employment agency (Balcao de Empregos).
 I feel very happy because now I have a job working in a restaurant.
-The Urbans Life project team do an excellent job in the community, giving poor people opportunities to access the labour market."
+The Urbans Life project team do an excellent job in the community, giving poor people opportunities to access the labour market and health."

 Leiza da Silva, 33 years old, participant of gastronomy course